Barney Curley, one of horse racing’s most famous gamblers passed away this week at the age of 81…

 Barney Curley Gambles:

 I fondly remember trading horses associated with Curley in the early stages of my own personal trading career.
-The fear, swings, and large stakes that would track the prices up and down the ladder were breathtaking at times.
+At times, the fear, swings on Betfair, and large stakes that would track the prices up and down the ladder were breathtaking.

 Curley’s reputation was so powerful that not only would late money half a horses price, but a lack of money would have the opposite effect.
 You just wouldn’t see stable price-action on a Curley horse in the final minutes of a live show.